rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/types-and-traits.rst

            fn main() {
                unsafe {
                    let mut x = 5;
-                   // Setup a mutable raw pointer and a shared reference to `x`,
+                   // Set up a mutable raw pointer and a shared reference to `x`,
                    // and derive a raw pointer from that shared reference. let ptr = &mut x as *mut i32;
                    let shrref = &*ptr;